 Central Savings Bank Building, Bank building in Upper West Side, Manhattan, US

-The structure was built between 1926 and 1928 by architects York and Sawyer, replacing the Sherman Apartments that previously occupied the site.
-It opened as an uptown branch of Central Savings Bank and quickly became a recognizable landmark of the Upper West Side.
+The building was designed by architects York and Sawyer and completed in 1928, replacing the Sherman Apartments that previously occupied the site.
+It opened as an uptown branch of Central Savings Bank and is today listed on both the National Register of Historic Places and the New York State Register.

 The community of curious travelers